AsafMazuz1/branch-creator-vs-extension/README.md

 ## Usage

+### Creating a New Branch

 1. Open the Command Palette with `Ctrl+Shift+P`.
 2. Type "Create Git Branch" and press Enter.
 3. Follow the interactive prompts to select a Git repository, choose a branch prefix, enter a ticket number, and specify a branch name.
 4. Confirm the creation of the new branch when prompted.

+### Switching Between Branches

+1. Open the Command Palette with `Ctrl+Shift+P`.
+2. Type "Switch Git Branch" and press Enter.
+3. If you have multiple repositories, you'll first select the relevant repository or repositories.
+4. Choose from a list of available local branches.
+If multiple repositories are selected, only the branches common to all selected repositories will be shown.
+5. Confirm your selection to switch to the chosen branch.

 ## Customizing